ccontrols/component-controls/plugins/addon-notes/README.md

 ## Add to a story

-The notes will be assigned only to the specific story.
+The notes will be assigned only to a specific story.
 This allows multiple stories in the document to have different notes associated with them.

 in `mystory.stories.tsx`